 Welcome!

-The Birds of Shakespeare is an independent art project by Missy Dunaway.
+The Birds of Shakespeare is an independent project created and maintained by Missy Dunaway.

 Researching Shakespeare’s Birds